Meow Meow Drug: A Detailed Look at Mephedrone and Its Consequences

 How does mephedrone affect the brain?

-Mephedrone, also known as the meow meow drug, acts as a stimulant on the brain and central nervous system.
+Mephedrone, also known as the meow meow drug, is a strong mcat drug that acts as a stimulant on the brain and central nervous system.
 However, overdosing and substance use disorder cause significant damage to the brain.
-It includes seizures, anxiety, and psychosis as well, and addiction itself is a mental health disorder.
+Meow meow drug side effects include seizures, anxiety, and psychosis, as well as addiction itself is a mental health disorder.

 What is a meow meow drug in India?